tud-hri/nudging-humans-in-traffic/README.md

 ## To do

 - [ ] Data visualization
-    - [ ] Visualize agent dynamics and human decision in real-time
+    - [ ] Visualize agent dynamics and human decision in real-time - Arkady
-- [ ] Make simulated human target dynamic (may be a good idea to put this in the `Trajectory` object)
 - [ ] Prototype simple path planner in casadi - Niek 09/03
     - [ ] time step for integrator as parameter - Niek
-    - [ ] Investigate how hard it is to make MPC predict a human based on simple human model (linear cost function optimization)
-    - [ ] Look into speeding up casadi
+    - [ ] Look into speeding up casadi - Niek
 - [ ] Include cognitive model prediction into MPC - Arkady
-    - [ ] Write down the MPC's cost as a function of x and u
+    - [ ] Create expected state (velocity) profiles and model predictions (p_{turn} and RT) - Arkady
-    - [ ] Check if we can get the Jacobian of the model outputs (p_turn and RT) wrt u
+    - [ ] Check if we can get the Jacobian of the model outputs (p_turn and RT) wrt u - Arkady/Niek/CasADi
+    - [ ] Include model parameters in cost function (option 1) - Niek
+    - [ ] Create python functions for RT and p (parameters: AV position, human position) - Arkady
 - [ ] Read up on the evidence accumulation model for left turns - Niek - 09/03

 ## Doing

-- [x] Data visualization: plot state after simulation run
+- [x] Write down the MPC's cost as a function of x and u - write the notes down

 ## Done